 df[-row_index,]

-is the data frame from where you wanted to delete the row.
-Note that this doesn’t remove from the existing DataFrame so you need to assign it to another data frame to get the desired result.
+Where df is the DataFrame from where you want to delete the row?
+Note that this doesn’t remove from the existing DataFrame so you need to assign it to another DataFrame to get the desired result.

 df2 <- df[-4,]